chaoscommand/Presale_Sniper/README.md

 Once you have all the ini files setup you simply launch BuyDemo.exe and pass a parameter of the number of settings to open.

 Then double click and away you go.
+Also worth noting on the main_settings.ini there is a demo field.
+If set to True then it will not post anything.